-Decadent and rich white wines such as Champagne, Chardonnay, Dry Amontillado Sherry, and Sauternes pair best with Lobster Bisque.
-Lobster Bisque is a rich lobster soup created by making a broth from lobster shells.
+Rich white wines such as Champagne, Chardonnay, Dry Amontillado Sherry, and Sauternes pair best with Lobster Bisque.
+Lobster Bisque is a silky lobster soup created by making a broth from lobster shells.
 The broth is then thickened with rice or breadcrumbs.

 Lobster Bisque tastes more like the actual Lobster than Lobster itself, which we often drown with butter to make it tastier.
 Thus, Lobster Bisque requires flavourful and rich wines to hold up to its bold flavours.
 Lighter white wines will still work with Lobster Bisque, but they will quickly disappear into the depths of the rich broth, meaning that you’ll probably never even taste the wine you are drinking.